-The southernmost region in New Zealand, as its name suggests Southland is located on the South Island, at the mainland’s very tip.
-Famous for its unmatched beauty, Southland features the main centres of Invercargill, Caitlins and the glorious Te Anau and offers a natural playground of lush rainforest, sweeping coastlines, fertile farmland and dramatic scenery.
+The southernmost region in New Zealand, as its name suggests Southland is located on the very tip of the South Island.
+Famous for its unmatched beauty, Southland features the main centres of Invercargill, Caitlins, the glorious Te Anau and offers a natural playground of lush rainforest, sweeping coastlines, fertile farmland and dramatic scenery.

 Check out our Milford Sound Cruises

 The fascinating Catlins Coast features incredible river valleys and hidden waterfalls as well as tranquil estuaries, rocky coastal bays, seabirds and sea mammals.
 Wildlife lovers mustn't miss Tokata (Nuggest Point) on the Catlins Coastal Heritage Trail with its elephant seals, Hector's dolphins, New Zealand fur seals, Hookers sea lions and three penguin species.
 Curio Bay is a historical must see, featuring a 180 million year old Jurassic fossilised forest which is best seen at low tide.
 Things to do also include the Purakaunui Falls, the 55m cavity of Jack's Blowhole and the breathtaking Cathedral Caves.